WPBeginner

 An example push notifiation from PushEngage

 Many big sites like Facebook use push notifications.
 However, most small businesses haven’t yet realized how powerful they are.
-On WPBeginner website, push notifications are consistently a top 5 traffic source.
+On the WPBeginner website, push notifications are consistently a top 5 traffic source.

 If you’re not using push notifications, then now is a great time to start, so you can get ahead of your competition.